flibber-hk/HollowKnight.SkillUpgrades/README.md

 There are four options:
 - None - no skill upgrades will be randomized, and they will be active if and only if they are active in the mod menu.
-- All - each skill upgrade will be placed.
+- All - all skill upgrades will be placed.
-- RandomSelection - a random selection of skill upgrades will be placed.
+- RandomSelection - a random selection of skill upgrades will be placed; other skill upgrades will not be usable.
-- EnabledSkills - the skill upgrades which are currently enabled in the mod menu will be placed.
-This setting ignores the global toggle.
+- EnabledSkills - the skill upgrades which are currently enabled in the mod menu will be placed; other skill upgrades *will* be usable if toggled on.
+The choice of skills by this setting ignores the global toggle, although unlocked skill upgrades will not be usable if the global toggle is off.

 Limitations:
 - Skill upgrades are not progressive (so e.g. it is possible to find a useless extra air dash before finding any dash).